-Looking for things to do in Steamboat Springs Colorado?
+Looking for things to do at the Steamboat Springs Ski Resort in Colorado?

-Well, look no further because I have created an amazing guide full of things to do in Steamboat Springs both on and off the slopes.
+Well, look no further because I have created an amazing guide full of things to do in and around the Steamboat Springs Ski Resort both on and off the slopes.
 Plus, if you haven’t found a Steamboat hotel yet read why we prefer to stay at a Wyndham Vacation Rental.
 You can have all the amenities of a condo for a fraction of the hotel price.

-Steamboat Springs is one of my absolute favorite ski towns.
-You are hard pressed to find a friendlier town with powder as fresh as Steamboat, with world class eateries, fantastic FREE transportation, and tons of activities both on and off the slopes.
+The Steamboat Springs Ski Resort is one of my absolute favorite ski resorts for families.
+You are hard-pressed to find a friendlier town with powder as fresh as Steamboat, with world-class eateries, fantastic FREE transportation, and tons of activities both on and off the slopes.
 So, pack your ski bags, grab your boots and book a ticket to Steamboat pronto before the secret gets out!

-Check out our video to see an inside peek at our Steamboat Experience:
+Check out our video to see an inside peek at our Steamboat Springs Ski Resort Experience:

 How to Get There: